Cervical screening results

 What do my cervical screening results mean?

+If your result is HPV negative, your sample will not be tested for cell changes.
 If you have a high risk type of HPV, the sample is then checked under a microscope for cell changes.
-If your result is HPV negative, your sample will not be tested for cell changes.

 Your test results could include one of the following:

-• No HPV found - means you don't have high risk HPV.
+This means you don't have high risk HPV.
 So you will be invited back for cervical screening in 3 or 5 years time depending on your age and where you live.

 If you have changes in your cells